MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/model_training.rst

    This should be used if there are instances of a single orthographic character corresponding to more than 2 phones (common in Korean hangul, Chinese character orthography, etc.).

+.. cmdoption:: -v
+               --validate

+   Run a validation on the dictionary with 90% of the data as training and 10% as test.
+It will output the percentage accuracy of pronunciations generated.

 Example
 =======

-In ```Montreal-Forced-Aligner/examples/``` you will find a small Chinese dictionary.
+In ``Montreal-Forced-Aligner/examples/`` you will find a small Chinese dictionary.
 It is too small to generate a usable model, but can provide a helpful example.
 Inputting

 .. code-block:: bash